canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 #### Open Science

 The scope of data sets used in scientific research has expanded dramatically recently.
-Genetic studies now routinely use terrabytes of sequence data.
+Genetic studies now routinely use terabytes of sequence data.
 The technologies that generate these data are developing rapidly, and rigorous analysis increasingly requires scientists to modify existing software, or create entirely new programs.
 This is only possible because standard practice in the scientific community has embraced the creation and sharing of computer code using Open Software licensing.

 Consequently, full participation in the scientific community will increasingly require government scientists to produce and share computer code.
 Indeed, as software becomes more important to science, journals are starting to require the release of code as a condition of publication.
 [PLOSOne](http://journals.plos.org/plosone/s/materials-and-software-sharing "PLOSOne"), one of the premier open-access science publishers, expects "that all researchers submitting to PLOS submissions in which software is the central part of the manuscript will make all relevant software available without restrictions upon publication of the work".
 As the proportion of research in which "software is central" to the work increases, it is clear that government scientists will need supportive policies in order to continue to participate.